coxmediagroup/Tic-Tac-Toe/README.md

 ## Usage

-Here are steps to quickly get it up and running on your system.
+Here are the steps to quickly get this game up and running on your system:

 1. Clone this repository
 2. Create a Virtual Environment for this project.